Skip to main content

 Segregation of duties

-The control principle that the person recording a transaction cannot be the same person approving or reconciling it.
-In nonprofit operations this typically means separate roles for data entry, approval, and audit review.
+A control where the person who enters a transaction is not the same person who approves or checks it.
+In ops this means separate roles for entry, approval, and review.

 DEFINITION